This post may contain affiliate links of products I recommend at no additional cost to you. Read about my affiliate policy here.

 Snort (whaaaaat?)
 Apple Cider Vinegar (ACV) and enjoy….

-In case you think I’ve gone off the natural health hippy deep end, there is indeed reasoning behind the theory of supporting “snorting” ACV (diluted, of course!).
+In case you think I’ve gone off the natural health hippy deep end, there is indeed reasoning behind the theory of supporting “snorting” apple cider vinegar (diluted, of course!).
 Diluted ACV can help break up mucus and it also has some antibacterial properties.
-Add 1/2 to 1 tsp of ACV to at least one cup of warm, distilled water and put some in the palm of your (washed!) hands.
+Add 1/2 to 1 tsp of apple cider vinegar to at least one cup of warm, distilled water and put some in the palm of your (washed!) hands.
 Plug one nostril and snort with the open one (sniff if you are apprehensive but it really won’t get up where it needs to go), then repeat with the other side.
 Plug and snort.
 Those who have only gone the medical route will struggle with this one but..if what your doing ain’t workin’…what’s there to lose?
 And, if you are into natural health, I suspect this particular use seems perfectly within the realm of normal to you (God love ya!).

 Benefits, Benefits, Benefits….